East Dunbartonshire Facts and Figures

 - Less than 1% of people aged 60-64 develop dementia

 - 24-30% of people aged 85 and over are affected by dementia

 - 70% of people over 85 do not have dementia and it is not a common part of ageing

 What is the Impact of Dementia in East Dunbartonshire?

 East Dunbartonshire has one of the largest populations of older people in Scotland.
 71% of our population will be over 75 years of age by the year 2024 and it is estimated that 2,727 people will be living with dementia by that date.
-Two of the Scottish Government’s key policies are Reshaping Care for Older People and Scotland’s Dementia Strategy 2013-16.
+Two of the Scottish Government’s key policies are Reshaping Care for Older People and Scotland’s National Dementia Strategy 2017-20.
 These policies are aimed at improving services for older people by shifting the balance of care towards anticipatory care and prevention, and better post diagnostic support.
 The Social Care (Self Directed Support)(Scotland) Act 2013 gives people more choice in their care.
 The Public Bodies (Joint Working) (Scotland) Act 2104 is the integration of health and social care.
 The aim of this is to ensure that those who use services get the right care and support whatever their needs, at any point in their care journey.